jweygandt/ofd-wearos-digital-watchface/README.md

     * app and contacts shortcuts
   * 1 large multi-line text
     * calendar, which seems to have data hidden, thanks Samsung for your special API only you know about!
+Using ProWear Calender for now, but will work on a multi-event display
   * 2 range
     * Steps and AQI
   * 1 large full image background
     * Photo images of the moon phase

-* Currently this is for an audience of 1, so many shortcuts, if others are interested, I'm interested in hearing from them.

-NOTE - this is still a HACK and WORK IN PROGRESS, but you are welcome to look at, copy, and perhaps suggest changes.
+Currently this is for an audience of 1, so many shortcuts, if others are interested, I'm interested in hearing from them.
+As such this is still a HACK and WORK IN PROGRESS, but you are welcome to look at, copy, and perhaps suggest changes.
 I do use the watch face daily.
 I have not given much thought to the previews and various app/complication icons in editor mode, as I only use that briefly.

 I noticed that images, called monochromatic... are really in full color, and that color could be supported.
 So why not.
 Also complication animations, like heartbeat.